-A CT or MRI scan can sometimes show if and how far the bladder cancer has spread, but you might also need further imaging tests such as a radioisotope bone scan, x-rays or an FDG-PET scan.
+A CT or MRI scan can sometimes show if and how far the bladder cancer has spread, but you might also need other imaging tests such as a radioisotope bone scan, x-rays or a PET-CT scan.

 Learn more about:

-A radioisotope scan may be done to see whether the cancer has spread to the bones.
+You may have a radioisotope scan to see whether the cancer has spread to the bones.
 It may also be called a whole-body bone scan (WBBS) or simply a bone scan.

 You may need x-rays if a particular area looks abnormal in other tests or is causing symptoms.
-A chest x-ray may be taken to check the health of your lungs and look for signs the cancer has spread.
-This is sometimes done with the CT scanner.
+A chest x-ray can check the health of your lungs and look for signs the cancer has spread.
+Sometimes, people will have a CT scan instead of an x-ray.

 Download a PDF booklet on this topic.